JJ-JianJiao/j-note/javascript/js-udemy/note.md

 17. JS Engine work process: JS code -> Parsing (generate AST) -> Compilation (Use AST and compiles it into machine code) -> execution -> Optimization -> Complilation -> excution (loop)
 18. JavaScript runtime in the Browser
 19. Global Scope, Function Scrop, and Block Scope(ES6)
+20. key word `var` is the function scoped which is not a block scoped.
+21. execution context contains three parts: variable environment, scope chain, this keyword.
+22. hoisting(吊装): makes some types of variables accessible/usable in the code before they are actually declared.
+"Variables lifted to the top of their scope".
+23. Why (TDZ - Temporal dead zone): 1.
+Make it easier to avoid and catch errors: accessing variables before declaration is bad practice and should be avoided.
+2. Makes const variables actually work.
+24. Why Hoisting?
+1. using functions before actual declaration 2. var hoisting is just a byproduct.
+25. this keyword/variable: special variable that is created for every execution context (every function).
+Takes the value of (points to) the "owner" of the function in which the this keyword is used.
+    > > this is **not** Static.
+It depends on how the function is called, and its value is only assigned when the function is actually called.
+26. primitives: number, string, boolean, undefined, null, symbol, bigint.
+Objects: object literal, arrays, functions, many more..